lrnv/Copulas.jl/joss/paper.md

 The R package `copula` [@r_copula_citation1; @r_copula_citation2; @r_copula_citation3; @r_copula_citation4] is the gold standard when it comes to sampling, estimating, or simply working around dependence structures.
 However, in other languages, the available tools are not as developped and/or not as recognised.
 We bridge the gap in the Julian ecosystem with this Julia-native implementation.
 Due to the very flexible type system in Julia, our code expressiveness and tidyness will increase its usability and maintenability in the long-run.
 Type-stability allows sampling in arbitrary precision without requiering more code, and Julia's multiple dispatch yields most of the below-described applications.

 There are competing packages in Julia, such as [`BivariateCopulas.jl`](https://github.com/AnderGray/BivariateCopulas.jl) which only deals with a few models in bivariate settings but has very nice graphs, or [`DatagenCopulaBased.jl`](https://github.com/iitis/DatagenCopulaBased.jl), which only provides sampling and does not have exactly the same models as `Copulas.jl`.
-While not fully covering out both of these package's functionality (mostly because the three projects chose different copulas to implement), `Copulas.jl` is clearly the must fully featured, and brings, as a key feature, the complience with the broader ecosystem.
+While not fully covering out both of these package's functionality (mostly because the three projects chose different copulas to implement), `Copulas.jl` is clearly the most fully featured, and brings, as a key feature, the compliance with the broader ecosystem.

 # Examples